Worthington Enterprises, Inc. (WOR) To Go Ex-Dividend on March 14th

-Worthington Enterprises, Inc. (NYSE:WOR – Get Free Report) announced a quarterly dividend on Tuesday, December 19th, NASDAQ reports.
-Shareholders of record on Friday, March 15th will be given a dividend of 0.16 per share by the industrial products company on Friday, March 29th.
-This represents a $0.64 annualized dividend and a yield of 1.02%.
-The ex-dividend date is Thursday, March 14th.
+Worthington Enterprises, Inc. (NYSE:WOR – Get Free Report) declared a quarterly dividend on Tuesday, December 19th, NASDAQ reports.
+Shareholders of record on Friday, March 15th will be paid a dividend of 0.16 per share by the industrial products company on Friday, March 29th.
+This represents a $0.64 dividend on an annualized basis and a yield of 1.02%.
+The ex-dividend date of this dividend is Thursday, March 14th.

-Worthington Enterprises has increased its dividend by an average of 8.7% annually over the last three years.
-Worthington Enterprises has a payout ratio of 17.3% indicating that its dividend is sufficiently covered by earnings.
+Worthington Enterprises has increased its dividend payment by an average of 8.7% per year over the last three years.
+Worthington Enterprises has a dividend payout ratio of 17.3% meaning its dividend is sufficiently covered by earnings.

 Worthington Enterprises Trading Up 0.9 %

-Several analysts have weighed in on WOR shares.
-Canaccord Genuity Group started coverage on Worthington Enterprises in a research note on Tuesday, January 30th.
-They set a “hold” rating and a $56.00 target price on the stock.
-StockNews.com raised Worthington Enterprises from a “hold” rating to a “buy” rating in a research note on Wednesday, March 6th.
-The Goldman Sachs Group assumed coverage on Worthington Enterprises in a research note on Monday, January 22nd.
-They set a “sell” rating and a $50.00 target price on the stock.
-Canaccord Genuity Group assumed coverage on shares of Worthington Enterprises in a research note on Tuesday, January 30th.
-They set a “hold” rating and a $56.00 price objective on the stock.
-Finally, TheStreet upgraded shares of Worthington Enterprises from a “c+” rating to a “b” rating in a research note on Monday, December 4th.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and one has given a buy rating to the company.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus target price of $57.50.
+A number of equities research analysts recently commented on WOR shares.
+StockNews.com upgraded Worthington Enterprises from a “hold” rating to a “buy” rating in a research note on Wednesday, March 6th.
+Canaccord Genuity Group started coverage on shares of Worthington Enterprises in a research report on Tuesday, January 30th.
+They issued a “hold” rating and a $56.00 target price for the company.
+The Goldman Sachs Group began coverage on shares of Worthington Enterprises in a research note on Monday, January 22nd.
+They set a “sell” rating and a $50.00 price objective for the company.
+TheStreet upgraded Worthington Enterprises from a “c+” rating to a “b” rating in a report on Monday, December 4th.
+Finally, Canaccord Genuity Group assumed coverage on Worthington Enterprises in a research note on Tuesday, January 30th.
+They issued a “hold” rating and a $56.00 price target for the company.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and one has assigned a buy rating to the stock.
+Based on data from MarketBeat, Worthington Enterprises currently has an average rating of “Hold” and an average price target of $57.50.

 Hedge Funds Weigh In On Worthington Enterprises